 The CCCS found that on average their clients were 760 in arrears.
 Those in council accommodation were an average of 622 behind in rent payments while people renting privately were typically 924 in arrears.

 This state of affairs seems to reflect the fact that private landlords are charging more rent than ever before as the demand for rented accommodation soars.
-With less people able to get a mortgage it means there is a very crowded rental market, tempting many landlords to charge more.
+In an effort to avoid paying such high rents, people are looking into more affordable property investing options (for example, refer to this blog here that talks about HMO Manchester) that they can choose from.
+With fewer people able to get a mortgage it means there is a very crowded rental market, tempting many landlords to charge more.
 With the recent increase in the interest rates charged on mortgages by major lenders such as Halifax, there has also been another incentive for putting rental payments up.

 In one month alone last year, there was a rise in rent of 2.1% which left the average tenant 27 a month worse-off.
 This put up the average rent in England and Wales to 713 a month; rent in London rose to an eye-watering 1,025.
 This was back in August 2011, but rents have continued to rise since then, which seems to have a direct correlation with rent arrears increasing during 2011 as the housing crisis starts to bite.